puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_settings.markdown

 #### Now

-This setting appears to no longer work.
+This setting once permitted hyphens in variable names, but no longer works.

 #### In Puppet 4.0

-The setting is gone.
+This setting is removed.

 #### Detecting and Updating